An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: The maximum weight LCMM algorithm on bipartite graphs

-Now we modify the basic Hungarian algorithm to get a new algorithm, called $ModifiedHungarianAlg$ (see Algorithm \ref{ModifiedHungarian}).
-In the modified Hungarian algorithm, line 5 of Algorithm \ref{BasicHungarian} is changed; the while loop is iterated until matching a subset $A\subseteq X$.
+Now, we modify the basic Hungarian algorithm to get a new algorithm, called $ModifiedHungarianAlg$ (see Algorithm \ref{ModifiedHungarian}).
+In the modified Hungarian algorithm, Line 5 of Algorithm \ref{BasicHungarian} is changed; the while loop iterates until matching the subset $A\subseteq X$.
 The initialization step is also removed.